LaMarcus Aldridge burns, the Rockets offense crashes and the Spurs take Game 3

 After that hot start, Ariza went just 1-for-6 after halftime, finishing with 17 points.
 All non-Harden Rockets combined for 49 points on dreadful 18-for-60 shooting, as the complementary scorers and playmakers who’d shined at times through the first six games of this postseason — Ryan Anderson, Eric Gordon, Lou Williams, Patrick Beverley, Nene — came up damn near empty against a suffocating San Antonio defense dedicated to selling out to contest the 3-point arc and congest the paint, and forcing Harden — who flourished like never before this season after D’Antoni slid him to point guard and entrusted him with orchestrating his spread pick-and-roll attack — to act for himself rather than activating others.

-“They’re doing a good job of just staying at home on our shooters, and forcing me to finish and make plays,” said Harden, who’d wind up with just five assists, during his post-game press conference.
+“They’re doing a good job of just staying at home on our shooters, and forcing me to finish and make plays,” said Harden, who’d wind up with just five assists, during his post-game news conference.

 Stifling the Rockets’ offense was just half the battle for the Spurs, though.
-Playing without longtime linchpin Tony Parker, who went down in Game 2 with what was later revealed to be a ruptured left quadriceps tendon that cast the future Hall of Fame point guard’s future into doubt, San Antonio also needed even more playmaking from Kawhi Leonard and a significant step up in scoring from LaMarcus Aldridge.
+Playing without longtime linchpin Tony Parker, who went down in Game 2 with what was later revealed to be a ruptured left quadriceps tendon that cast the point guard’s future into doubt, San Antonio also needed even more playmaking from Kawhi Leonard and a significant step up in scoring from LaMarcus Aldridge.
 Pop got both.

 Leonard continued his stellar postseason with 26 points on 9-for-20 shooting to go with 10 rebounds, a career-high-tying seven assists and one steal in 41 minutes of work.
 Popovich gave rookie Dejounte Murray the start in Parker’s stead, but the bulk of the creative responsibility fell to Leonard, who’s not in Harden’s galaxy as a distributor, but who has improved his own facilitation by leaps and bounds over the years, and has assumed increased responsibility for keeping San Antonio’s offense on time and on target.